ClustProject/KUDataPreprocessing/README.md

                      --option='mice' \
                      --output_path='./dataset/imputed_data/ecg_mitbih_test_imputed.csv'
 ```
-#### 2.1.2 Testing imputation module by adding random NA to temporary dataset.
+#### 2.1.2 Testing imputation module by adding random NAs to temporary dataset.
-Just add `--test_module` argument to command-line to test the module.
+Just add `--test_module` argument to the command-line for testing the module.
 If ``--test_module` argument is given, `imputation.py` automatically adds random NAs to the dataset and then continues to impute the missing values.
 ```Python
 * Sample Usage